abuseofnotation/category-theory-illustrated/_chapters/00_about.md

 >
 > Engineer 2: Just adjust it by X and see if it works.
 Oh, and tell that to some physicist.
 They might find it interesting.

 In other words, we can solve problems without any advanced math, or with no math at all, as evidenced by the fact that the Egyptians were able to build the pyramids without even knowing Euclidean geometry.
 And with that I am not claiming that math is so insignificant, that it is not even good enough to serve as a tool for building stuff.
 Quite the contrary, I think that math is much more than just a simple tool.
-Thinking itself is mathematical.
 So going through any math textbook (and of course especially this one) would help you in ways that are much more vital than finding solutions to "complex" problems.

 Some people say that we don’t use maths in our daily life.
-But, if true, that is only because other people have solved all hard problems for us and the solutions are encoded on the tools that we use, however not knowing math means that you will be forever a consumer, bound to use those existing tools and solutions and thinking patterns, not being able to do many things on your own.
+But, if true, that is only because other people have solved all hard problems for us and the solutions are encoded on the tools that we use, however not knowing math means that you will be forever a consumer, bound to use those existing tools and solutions and thinking patterns, not being able to do anything on your own.

 And so "Who is this book for" is not to be read as who should, but who *can* read it.
-Then the answer is "everyone".
+Then, the answer is "everyone".

 About category theory
 ===

 Like we said, the fundaments of mathematics are the fundaments of thought.
 Category theory allows us to formalize those fundaments that we use in our daily (intellectual) lives.

 The way we think and talk is based on intuition that develops naturally and is a very easy way to get our point across.
-However, that is part of the problem: sometimes intuition makes it *too easy* for us to say something that can be interpreted in many ways, some of which are wrong.
-For example, when I say that two things are equal, it would seem obvious to you what I meant, although it isn't obvious at all (how are they equal?, in what context?, etc.)
+However, intuition also makes it easy to be misunderstood --- what we say usually can be interpreted in many ways, some of which are wrong.
+Misunderstanding of these kinds are the reason why biases appear.
+Moreover, some people (called "sophists" in ancient Greece) would introduce biases on purpose in order to get short-term gains (not caring that introducing biases hurts everyone on the long run).

-It's in these situations that people often resort to *diagrams* to refine their thoughts.
+It's in such situations, that people often resort to *formulas* and *diagrams* to refine their thoughts.
 Diagrams (even more than formulas) are ubiquitous in science and mathematics.

 Category theory formalizes the concept of diagrams and their components --- arrows and objects --- to create a language for presenting all kinds of ideas.
 In this sense, category theory is a way to unify knowledge, both mathematical and scientific, and to unite various modes of thinking with common terms.